sensu-plugins/documentation/tools/gir_v2.md

 * [vagrant-berkshelf](https://github.com/berkshelf/vagrant-berkshelf)
 * [vagrant-omnibus](https://github.com/chef/vagrant-omnibus)

-**Note** I am aware that vagrant-berkshelf is no longer supported and will most likely not work past Berkshelf 3.x.
+**Note** We are aware that vagrant-berkshelf is no longer supported and will most likely not work past Berkshelf 3.x.
 At some point we will look at using kitchen but for now this works just fine and the converge times are much shorter.

 ### Installation

 * install [ChefDk](https://downloads.chef.io/chef-dk/)
 * install [vagrant-berkshelf](https://github.com/berkshelf/vagrant-berkshelf) plugin
 * install [vagrant-omnibus](https://github.com/chef/vagrant-omnibus) plugin
-* clone [GIR](https://github.com/sensu-plugins/GIR/) to ../sensu-plugins **PROJECT_ROOT**
+* clone [GIR](https://github.com/sensu-plugins/GIR/) to ../sensu-plugins, this will be your **PROJECT_ROOT**

 ### Usage